dqm2991/Trietly/README.md

 Don't watch the clock; do what it does.
 Keep going.
 The only limit is the one you set in your own mind.
 Present laziness is the price paid for future regret.
+Don't wish it were easier; wish you were better.